International SEO Audit: What 2,402 Broken Hreflang URLs Taught Us About Multi-Market Migration Risk

 What is the difference between an international SEO audit and a standard SEO audit?

 A standard SEO audit evaluates a single website's technical health, content quality and backlink profile for one market.
 An international SEO audit adds layers of complexity, including hreflang validation, multi-market keyword research, content localisation assessment, regional backlink analysis and geo-targeting configuration across multiple countries and languages.
-It also evaluates how search engines and AI platforms handle content routing between language versions - ensuring the right content reaches the right audience in each market.
+It also evaluates how search engines and AI platforms handle content routing between language versions, ensuring the right content reaches the right audience in each market.
 The international audit requires expertise in language-specific search behaviour, regional search engine differences and cross-market technical configuration that standard audits do not cover.

 An international SEO audit keeps your pages from competing with each other and helps every market version rank where it should.
 Fix technical configuration, content localisation, regional authority and AI search readiness so your visibility keeps pace as search evolves.
 If international traffic is underperforming or expansion is on the roadmap, start with the audit and then partner with an international SEO company to turn the findings into a clear, market-by-market action plan.
-Get the fundamentals right now and you’ll build momentum internationally while competitors are still untangling hreflang and misrouted pages.
+Get the fundamentals right now and you will build momentum internationally while competitors are still untangling hreflang and misrouted pages.

 Want Insights Like This Fortnightly?